 The Recovery of Regional Tourism program will help businesses and regions heavily reliant on international tourism to retain and create jobs by driving visitation, spurring demand and improving product diversity to attract visitors.
 This will help regions achieve greater leverage from the domestic tourism market and to ensure there is a vibrant, internationally focused tourism industry still in place when international visitors return.

 Under the Recovery for Regional Tourism measure, nine tourism regions are eligible across Australia.
 Funding allocated for each region is based on the relative economic gross value added by international visitors and tourism employment within the region.

-The program will invest up to $50 million, with opportunities for matched funding, potentially boosting the total value of the program to $100 million.
-Funding for this program will be available for two years, commencing in 2020-21.
+There may be opportunities to match funding, boosting the total value of the program to $100 million.
+Funding for this program will be available commencing in 2020 and ending in 2022.

 The eligible regions and the Australian Government funding allocated are:

 |Phillip Island region (Victoria)

 A list of approved projects is now available.
 This list will be updated regularly as more projects are added to the list.

 Program Guidelines and assessment criteria